laturner42/avalon/README.md

 ### winning and losing

-The Bad Guys win if three total missions get failed.
+The Bad Guys win if three total missions get failed, _or_ if five mission proposals are rejected in a row.

 The Good Guys win if three total missions get passed.
 However, if this happens, the Assassin has a chance to kill Merlin.
 If the Assassin chooses correctly, the Bad Guys win.

 ## known bugs

-The fourth mission in groups of 7 or larger is supposed to require two failure to fail the mission.

-Rejecting 5 mission proposals in a row should cause the Bad Guys to win.

-When typing names, the keyboard keeps disappearing.
+Cannot choose particular characters to play with

+Oberon is missing